prahladyeri/curated-lists/check_lists/python-pypi.md

 		twine upload dist/<your-package>-1.0.0.tar.gz dist/<your-package>-1.0.0.tar.gz.asc -u <your-pypi-username> -p <your-pypi-password>

-6. Visit <https://pypi.org/project/your_package> to verify that your package has been uploaded.
+7. Visit <https://pypi.org/project/your_package> to verify that your package has been uploaded.

-7. Run `pip install <your_package>` to verify the package installation using pip package manager.
+8. Run `pip install <your_package>` to verify the package installation using pip package manager.
+9. Optional: Tag the commit with the new version number:

+		git tag "1.0.1"
+		git push --tags